Bruno-Diego/copacabana-pp5/README.md

     ![](./docs/readme/features/us11-1.png)

-  - Then the Shopper use the dropdown menu on the top right corner to filter by Name.
+  - Then the Shopper uses the dropdown menu on the top right corner to filter by Name.

     ![](./docs/readme/features/us11-2.png)

 14. As a **Shopper**, I can Sort multiple categories of products simultaneously so that I can Find the best-priced or best-rated products across broad categories, such as 'Jewellery' or 'Accessories'.
-  - The Shopper select a specific category from the navbar, or using the search bar, and the list of available products will be displayed.
+  - The Shopper selects a specific category from the navbar, or using the search bar, and the list of available products will be displayed.

     ![](./docs/readme/features/us12.png)

-  - Then the Shopper use the dropdown menu on the top right corner to filter by Price, Rating, Name or Category.
+  - Then the Shopper uses the dropdown menu on the top right corner to filter by Price, Rating, Name or Category.

     ![](./docs/readme/features/us11-2.png)

 15. As a **Shopper**, I can Search for a product by name or description so that I can Find a specific product I'd like to purchase.
-  - The shopper clicks in the search bar on the top of the page and type the name, description or category to search:
+  - The shopper clicks in the search bar on the top of the page and types the name, description or category to search:

     ![](./docs/readme/features/us13.png)

 16. As a **Shopper**, I can Easily see what I've searched and the number of results so that I can Quickly decide whether the product I want is available.
-  - The shopper clicks in the search bar on the top of the page and search.
+  - The shopper clicks on the search bar at the top of the page and searches.
   - The shopper can see the number of available products and a link to all products page in the top left corner of the products list:

     ![](./docs/readme/features/us14.png)

 ### EPIC | Purchasing and Checkout - CRUD

-17. As a **Shopper** I can Easily select the size and quantity of a product when purchasing it so that Ensure I don't accidentaly select the wrong product, quantity or size.
+17. As a **Shopper** I can Easily select the size and quantity of a product when purchasing it so that Ensure I don't accidentally select the wrong product, quantity or size.
   - The Shopper opens the Product details by clicking the image of the product.
-  - In the details page the Shopper can see below the description of the product the fields size and quantity.
+  - On the details page the Shopper can see, below the description of the product, the size and quantity fields.
 The size field is only displayed if the product has more than one size available.

     ![](./docs/readme/features/us15.png)

-18. As a **Shopper** I can View itens in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive.
+18. As a **Shopper** I can View items in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive.
-  - The Shopper add a product to his shopping bag by clicking the `Add to bag` button in the details page for the desired product.
+  - The Shopper adds a product to his shopping bag by clicking the `Add to bag` button on the details page for the desired product.
-  - The Shopper then clicks on the bag icon on the top right corner of the page, then is re-directed to the `Shopping Bag` page, where the itens list added to the bag, total price and details are displayed:
+  - The Shopper then clicks on the bag icon on the top right corner of the page, then is re-directed to the `Shopping Bag` page, where the items added to the bag, total price and details are displayed:

     ![](./docs/readme/features/us16.png)

-19. As a **Shopper** I can Adjust the quantity of individual items in my bag so that I can Easily make changes to my purchase before checkout.
+19. As a **Shopper** I can Adjust the number of individual items in my bag so that I can Easily make changes to my purchase before checkout.
-  - The Shopper add a product to his shopping bag by clicking the `Add to bag` button in the details page for the desired product.
+  - The Shopper adds a product to his shopping bag by clicking the `Add to bag` button on the details page for the desired product.
   - The Shopper then clicks on the bag icon on the top right corner of the page, then is re-directed to the `Shopping Bag` page, where he can change the quantity of the product to be purchased:

     ![](./docs/readme/features/us17.png)

 20. As a **Shopper** I can Easily enter my payment information so that I can Checkout quickly and with no hassles.
-  - The Shopper add a product to his shopping bag by clicking the `Add to bag` button in the details page for the desired product.
+  - The Shopper adds a product to his shopping bag by clicking the `Add to bag` button on the details page for the desired product.
-  - The Shopper then clicks on the bag icon on the top right corner of the page, then is re-directed to the `Shopping Bag` page, where he can click `Secure Checkout` button to be directed to the checkout page:
+  - The Shopper then clicks on the bag icon on the top right corner of the page, then is re-directed to the `Shopping Bag` page, where he can click the `Secure Checkout` button to be directed to the checkout page:

     ![](./docs/readme/features/us18-1.png)

-  - In the checkout page, the shopper can enter the payment information on the right hand side form:
+  - On the checkout page, the shopper can enter the payment information on the right-hand side form:

     ![](./docs/readme/features/us18-2.png)

 21. As a **Shopper** I can Feel my personal and payment information are safe and secure so that I can Confidently provide the needed information to make a purchase.
-  - In the checkout page, the shopper can see all the time the detailed information of his purchase including the products and values to feel safe and secure about the website:
+  - On the checkout page, the shopper can see all the time the detailed information of his purchase including the products and values to feel safe and secure about the website:

     ![](./docs/readme/features/us19.png)

 22. As a **Shopper** I can View an order confirmation after checkout so that I can Verify that I haven't made any mistakes.
-  - In the checkout page, the shopper clicks on the `Complete Order` button:
+  - On the checkout page, the shopper clicks on the `Complete Order` button:

     ![](./docs/readme/features/us20-1.png)